MrObergeil/PMF_FINAL_old/README.md

 $ python3 producer.py

-To confirm that the producer is working as intended confirm that your topic has been created using the webinterface at 127.0.0.1/3030/kafka-topics-ui/
+To confirm that the producer is working as intended confirm that your topic has been created in Apache Kafka using the webinterface at 127.0.0.1/3030/kafka-topics-ui/

 The next step is to start our consumer who will consume from our topic "JSONFINA" and make predictions.